 In the very beginning when they’re just learning the notes and getting used to pressing keys, they won’t be ready for a metronome yet.
 You want to wait until they are able to read and play through beginning-level pieces.
 As soon as they’re ready for it, a metronome will definitely improve their playing abilities.
 The metronome is one of the most important things a musician can use to improve their rhythm.

 A metronome is the most important thing for having good rhythm.
 Here are my current favorite picks on the market.

 They are typically very cheap and they are also easy to use.
 You can adjust the tempo to whatever the tempo of the piece is you are playing.
 This will make it so you don’t rush and you stay in time.
 If your child desires to someday play in a band, this is something that is really good to use at a young age.

 You don’t need to purchase a sustain pedal, but I really would recommend buying one.
 Sustain pedals for keyboards are inexpensive and they are instrumental in your child’s growth as a pianist.

 If your child is just beginning they can play without one, but as they progress they will be playing pieces where they need it.
 A sustain pedal allows you to hold out notes with your feet and without one the instrument can sound very choppy.

-Did I miss any of the products that you have used and had success with?
+Did I miss any of the kids pianos that you have used and had success with?
 Let me know below in the comments section!